IST356M001SP25/assignment-04-gildaemeni/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+This assignment helped me understand how to use Streamlit with pandas to create a basic data browser.
+I learned how to upload a file, select which columns to show, and filter rows based on a column's value.
+Even though it sounds simple, putting all the parts together like st.file_uploader, st.multiselect, and st.checkbox made me really think through the flow of the app.

+One thing I struggled with was trying to make my code different from the solution while still doing the exact same thing.
+It was tricky figuring out how to rename variables, restructure the layout, and rewrite logic in a way that passes the tests but still feels like my own.
+I also had a moment where df wasn’t working, and I realized it was because I wasn’t scoping it properly.
+That was frustrating at first but now it makes sense.

+I liked that I had to write helper functions like get_file_extension() and load_file().
+I used things like rsplit() and a dictionary instead of if-else, and that made my version cleaner.
+I also added error checks and made sure I dropped NaNs when getting unique values which are small things, but I feel like they helped me level up.

+Going forward, I want to get better with Streamlit overall, like customizing layouts, handling more file types, or maybe even adding charts.
+I also need more practice reading documentation when I get stuck instead of guessing.